 Moving Sounds Phylis Johnson and I are Co-editing a new book with McFarland Press titled Moving Sounds: A Cultural History of the Car Radio.
 We are excited about the variety of perspectives and are hoping to develop a companion radio series as well.

-Upcoming Performances and Exhibitions 2016
+Performances and Exhibitions 2016

 Premiere of Radio Piano

 Melvin Severy and George Sinclair's 1916 patent documents for the Choalcelo provided inspiration, not for the technical extension of the piano, but for what the fluid graphism of the circut becomes, a wildly futurist map of the unseen.
+Alex Kirt's interview with me for Lightlife has additional background.

 Curator and fellow collaborator Eric Leonardson curated a selection of radio works for radioCona in Ljubljana Slovenia.